What to Wear Beach Wedding Guest 2026: Style Guide

 Avoid white, cream, or ivory (bride's colors), heavy fabrics like velvet or thick wool, stiletto heels that sink in sand, overly casual items like tank tops or shorts (unless explicitly stated), and anything too revealing or nightclub-appropriate.
 Also skip elaborate fascinators or hats that could blow away in wind, and delicate fabrics that stain easily or wrinkle beyond repair.

-Should I bring a change of clothes?
+Should I bring a change of clothes to beach weddings?

 Final Thoughts: Confidence is Your Best Accessory